-If the CoC written standards do not include policies for: (1) termination and the appeal process; (2) reasonable accommodation and disability-related grievance procedures; and (3) location where written standard(s) program participant rules are posted; and/or when written standards/program participant rules are posted; and/or when written standards/program participation rules are given to program participants, the ESG applicant may need to provide a copy of those policies.
+If the CoC written standards do not include policies for: (1) termination and the appeal process; (2) reasonable accommodation and disability-related grievance procedures; and (3) location where written standard(s) program participant rules are posted; and/or when written standards/program participant rules are given to program participants, the ESG applicant may need to provide a copy of those policies.

-Ι. Standard policies and procedures for evaluating individuals' and families' eligibility for assistance under Emergency Solutions Grant (ESG).
-The policies and procedures must be consistent with the recordkeeping requirements and definitions of "homeless" and "at-risk of homelessness" in the federal ESG regulations at: 24 CFR §576.2 and 24 CFR §576.500 (b-e). П. Standards for targeting and providing essential services related to street outreach.
-111. Policies and procedures for admission, diversion, referral, and discharge by emergency shelters assisted under ESG, including standards regarding length of stay, if any, and safeguards to meet the safety and shelter needs of special populations, ( e.g. , victims of domestic violence, dating violence, sexual assault, and stalking; and individuals and families who have the highest barriers to housing and are likely to be homeless the longest).
+I. Standard policies and procedures for evaluating individuals' and families' eligibility for assistance under Emergency Solutions Grant (ESG).
+The policies and procedures must be consistent with the recordkeeping requirements and definitions of "homeless" and "at-risk of homelessness" in the federal ESG regulations at: 24 CFR §576.2 and 24 CFR §576.500 (b-e).
+II.
+Standards for targeting and providing essential services related to street outreach.
+III.
+Policies and procedures for admission, diversion, referral, and discharge by emergency shelters assisted under ESG, including standards regarding length of stay, if any, and safeguards to meet the safety and shelter needs of special populations, (e.g., victims of domestic violence, dating violence, sexual assault, and stalking; and individuals and families who have the highest barriers to housing and are likely to be homeless the longest).
 IV.
 Policies and procedures for assessing, prioritizing, and reassessing individuals' and families' needs for essential services related to emergency shelter.